 Before submitting an application for SSDI, it’s advisable to thoroughly review the SSA’s criteria for disability benefits.
 This includes understanding the specific medical criteria for your condition as well as the non-medical criteria such as your work history and income.

-Consulting with a disability lawyer can also be beneficial.
+Consulting with a Social Security Disability lawyer can also be beneficial.
 They can provide valuable insights into the SSDI application process, help you understand whether you qualify for benefits, and guide you through the application process.
 A disability lawyer can also assist in gathering the necessary medical evidence and can represent you in case of an appeal if your initial application is denied.

 Remember, each case is unique and is evaluated individually by the SSA.
 Therefore, it’s important to provide comprehensive and accurate information in your application to increase your chances of approval.
 It’s always recommended to seek professional advice when dealing with complex processes like applying for SSDI benefits.